kcloud/islandora_audio_batch/README.md

 ## Introduction

 This module extends the Islandora batch framework to provide a Drush command to ingest audio objects.
-Currently, only batches of compound objects that have a "flat" structure are supported.
-In other words, batches of compound objects whose children do not contain other children:
+In other words, batches of audio objects whose children do not contain other children:

 ```
 batch_directory/